Monday, 18 June 2007

 Once again we were on the GR6, last seen near Rustrel.
 We wended our way down and out of the village into farmland, with our destination clearly visible across the fields.

 A series of small roads interspersed with footpaths got us to the main road, the D2, and since it was starting to rain by then, we got into our plastic ponchos and followed the road, to cut off a corner of the GR.

 We reconnected with it at the base of the village, where there was an excellent walker’s way up to the town.
 The car road goes for miles to gain the necessary height.

 The promontory of Gordes was crowned with a gigantic fortress, around which spread a warren of crooked lanes with shops, cafés and swarms of tourists.
-Like our last two resting places, Gordes was a plus beau village, and all three of them deserved the title, we thought.
+Like our last two resting places, Gordes was a Plus Beau Village, and all three of them deserved the title, we thought.

 To get out of the sprinkling rain, we sat down under a large sun umbrella in the square just outside the château, and ordered coffee.
-This turned out to be easily the most expensive coffee we had ever drunk – €5.90 a cup.
+This turned out to be easily the most expensive coffee we had ever drunk – €5.90 per cup.

 Having tried and failed to buy the map that we would soon need (TOP 100 number 59), and having laid in some lunch supplies, we marched off up the ridge to the camping ground, which was only two kilometres out of town this time, not three.

 At the reception desk we asked our affable hostess whether there was a track from here to the Abbey of Sénanque, and she said there was.